-Second Story offers a maximum stay of 13 days in a home environment, and provides guests with opportunities to identify and plan for changes they feel will benefit them once they have returned home.
+Second Story is not a substitute for psychiatric hospitalization.
+Those who are drawn to the program develop a plan with staff for dealing with feelings and behaviors that in the past have led to inpatient stays.
+The first contact with staff is the beginning of using different views, working together to figure out what might be different.
+Second Story offers a maximum stay of 15 days in a home environment, and provides guests with opportunities to identify and plan for changes they feel will benefit them once they have returned home.
 All former guests are offered ongoing telephone support, and are welcome to visit when they need encouragement from their peers and Second Story staff.
 Program participants also have opportunities to enroll in Intentional Peer Support training and learn to be of assistance to others.

 Second Story peer respite services are voluntary and available to Santa Cruz County adult residents (18 + years of age).
 If you are interested in being a guest, or you are a care provider or family member seeking support for someone, please call (831) 688-0967 for additional enrollment information.